AlanBuric/distribunity-api/README.md

 manage items inside the inventories; organization admins can manage their organizations' members, organizations' roles, roles' permissions and the roles assigned to the members.

+> [!CAUTION]
+> This repository will be renamed to `distribunity` after the current `distribunity` repository is renamed to `distribunity-firebase`.
+Besides the backend API initially, it now contains the frontend so that it functions as a monorepo.

 ## Web Applications course

 --------------------